Gauss–Legendre algorithm

 The Gauss–Legendre algorithm is an algorithm to compute the digits of π.
 It is notable for being rapidly convergent, with only 25 iterations producing 45 million correct digits of π.
 However, it has some drawbacks (for example, it is computer memory-intensive) and therefore all record-breaking calculations for many years have used other methods, almost always the Chudnovsky algorithm.
 For details, see Chronology of computation of π.

 The method is based on the individual work of Carl Friedrich Gauss (1777–1855) and Adrien-Marie Legendre (1752–1833) combined with modern algorithms for multiplication and square roots.
 It repeatedly replaces two numbers by their arithmetic and geometric mean, in order to approximate their arithmetic-geometric mean.

 The version presented below is also known as the Gauss–Euler, Brent–Salamin (or Salamin–Brent) algorithm; it was independently discovered in 1975 by Richard Brent and Eugene Salamin.
-It was used to compute the first 206,158,430,000 decimal digits of π on September 18 to 20, 1999, and the results were checked with Borwein's algorithm.
+It was used in 1999 to compute the first 200 billion decimal digits of π, with results checked using Borwein's algorithm.